Code-Institute-Submissions/MS1-tartan-taps/README.md

     - Additional Information Wireframe - [View](documentation/wireframes/additional-information-modal-wireframe.pdf)

 As the project has progressed there have been quite a few changes to what was originally laid out in the wireframes.
-These changes have been made to improve the aethetics and functionality of the website, based on feedback and my own opinion.
+These changes have been made to improve the aesthetics and functionality of the website, based on feedback and my own opinion.

-Looking back I definately feel my project would of benefited from further planning at the beginning on the project.
+Looking back I definitely feel my project would have benefited from further planning at the beginning of the project.
 Having only just learnt HTML & CSS, and with a willingness to begin coding, some aspects of project planning may have been overlooked.

 ## Surface